UditBhaskar19/ANCHOR_FREE_OBJECT_DETECTOR_FOR_CAMERA/README.md

 **Observations**
 <ul>
-   <li>From the plot we can observe that there are some boxes that are potentially incorrect or wrong annotations.
+   <li>From the plot we can observe that there are some boxes that are potentially incorrect annotations.
 These either have extreme aspect ratio or the area is too small</li>
 </ul>

 [TOC](#t0)